Incivility in Public Health Policy Discussions Spills Over to Public Engagement with Climate Issues: Introduction

 \section{Introduction}

-There is a virtual consensus in the scientific community that climate change is caused by human activity~\citep{myers2021consensus,cook2013quantifying}, and an overwhelming majority of scientists across disciplines agree that fundamental changes are needed to address the climate crisis~\citep{dablander2024climate}.
-Despite this, a non-trivial minority of the public firmly remains skeptical of climate science and opposed to stronger climate policies~\citep{leiserowitz2023climate}.
-Notably, they are vocal about their skepticism and opposition toward climate science on social media platforms like Twitter~\citep{falkenberg2022growing,rojas2024hierarchical}, often in a highly antagonistic manner~\citep{xia2021spread}.
-Similar phenomena exist in the public health realm, which became widespread during the COVID-19 pandemic when antagonistic anti-vaccine and anti-science sentiments were rampant on social media~\citep{hsieh2025psychological}.
+There is a virtual consensus in the scientific community that climate change is caused by human activity~\citep{myers2021consensus,cook2013quantifying}, and an overwhelming majority of scientists agree that fundamental changes are needed to address the climate crisis~\citep{dablander2024climate}.
+Still, a non-trivial minority of the public remains skeptical of climate science and is opposed to stronger climate policies~\citep{leiserowitz2023climate}.
+Notably, they are vocal about their skepticism and opposition on social media~\citep{falkenberg2022growing,rojas2024hierarchical}, often in a highly uncivil manner, which begets further antagonistic intergroup conflict~\citep{xia2021spread,xia2020exploring}.
+A similar phenomenon exists in the public health domain, which became widespread during the COVID-19 pandemic when highly antagonistic anti-vaccine and anti-science sentiments were rampant on social media~\citep{hsieh2025psychological,chen2023anti}.
+Early evidence suggests these trends are continuing into the post-pandemic period~\citep{poddar2024covid}.

-Evidence-based debates over findings are the cornerstone of the scientific endeavor, but unsubstantiated claims that run counter to the scientific consensus and questions about the integrity of scientists are linked to the delegitimization of science and lower trust for scientists among the public~\citep{leiserowitz2013climategate}, as is the presence of disagreements and incivility in media coverage about science~\citep{chinn2022can}.
-Just as important, research into the public's contemporary engagement with issues at the science-policy nexus finds a host of deleterious phenomena associated with social and political polarization, including motivated reasoning~\citep{druckman2019evidence}, partisan sorting~\citep{chen2021polarization}, and the politicization of science~\citep{druckman2017crisis}, all of which have severe implications for science communication and policymaking.

-In this study, we explore the public's antagonistic engagement with climate science and public health, two critical issues at the science-policy nexus.
-We focus on how manifestations of affective polarization -- animosity toward members of the political outgroup~\citep{iyengar2018strengthening} -- spill across different issue domains.
-Specifically, we examine patterns of incivility and contentiousness.
-Incivility, which ranges from incensed discussions to outright rude critiques and name-calling~\citep{anderson2014nasty}, intensifies polarization~\citep{brundidge2024clinching, chen2024disagreement}.
-It is associated with contributing to the dehumanization of outgroup members~\citep{moore2020exaggerated}, and the overall decrease in the quality of the information environment by, e.g., reducing individuals' trust~\citep{mutz2005new} and willingness to engage~\citep{ng2020toward}.
-Public contentiousness over scientific findings in these areas is further problematic as it runs counter to the scientific community's overwhelming agreement regarding the anthropogenic causes of climate change and the effectiveness of vaccines for public health.